-- pain relief such as paracetamol and ibuprofen (aspirin should not be given to children under 16 or to people with asthma)
+- pain relief, such as paracetamol and aspirin (aspirin should not be given to children under 16 or to people with asthma)

 - paediatric paracetamol oral suspension or ibuprofen syrups for children

-When medical help is needed but it is not an emergency, you can ring NHS 111 for advice and direction to the most appropriate service.
+When medical help is needed, but it is not an emergency, people can ring NHS 111 for advice and direction to the most appropriate service.
 NHS 111 is available 24-hours-a-day; 365-days-a-year and is free to call from landlines and mobile phones.

 Don’t forget, people should only use A&E or dial 999 in critical or life-threatening situations.
 For example: